poonammirashi/Expense-app-Nosql/README.md

    Use the "Forgot Password" feature if you ever forget your password.
 An email with a password reset link will be sent to your registered email address.

-   Manage your expenses, edit, and delete them as needed.
+   Manage your expenses and delete them as needed.

 ## Folder Structure
    The project follows this folder structure: